danielabar/meblog/src/markdown/activerecord-dependent-options.md

 ## Which Should You Use?

+### Requirements

 The answer, as in nearly all things tech is... it depends.
 Firstly, it depends on the business and/or legal requirements of the application.
 Which models need to be removed?
 For example, should a customer be able to click a button to remove their account?
 If so, what should happen to all other models that may refer to this customer record?
 For an e-commerce or SaaS application, the customer's shipping addresses and payment methods should probably be removed which would be a good use case for `has_many :shipping_addresses, dependent: :destroy` option on the Customer model.

 But what about the customer's orders, would removing those affect reporting and financial systems?
 How about any product reviews the customer may have written?
 This might be a good use case for allowing nullable foreign keys and using `has_many: product_reviews, dependent: :nullify` if the review content is considered the company's content, not the customers.
 All these questions need to be answered.

+### Surprises

 Another factor to consider is the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 For example, the combination of `dependent: :destroy` on the belongs_to side and `dependent: :nullify` on the has_many side results in siblings having their foreign key references set to nil when one of them is destroyed.
 We saw this in [Scenario 9](activerecord-dependent-options/#9-belongs-to-destroy-has-many-nullify) where having nullify on the has_many side causes the `belongs_to: :destroy` to go from a book, up to its author for removal, and then back to all the other books to nullify their author_id foreign keys.

 We also encountered surprising results in [Scenario 8](../activerecord-dependent-options/#8-belongs-to-destroy-has-many-delete-all), with the combination of `dependent: :destroy` on belongs_to and `dependent :delete_all` on has_many.
 In this case, removing a book that belongs to an author that has other books resulted in all of these books being removed.
 I would avoid combinations of options that produce surprising results.

+### Consistency

 Another thing to consider is consistency.
 It's one thing to allow nullable foreign keys, but in [Scenario 14](../activerecord-dependent-options/#14-belongs-to-delete-has-many-nullify), the combination of `dependent: :delete` on the belongs_to side, and `dependent: :nullify` on the has_many side can result in books referencing an author that no longer exists.
 That is, their foreign key is not null, but specifies an author_id that no longer exists.
 Although ActiveRecord can handle this by simply returning `nil` when referencing `book.author`, it could result in inconsistencies if using direct SQL statements for a reporting system.

+### Combinations

+Proceed with caution when *combining* options.
+From this exercise, we've learned that the same option can behave differently depending on what option if any is specified on the other side of the relationship.
+For example, when `dependent: :destroy` is used on the has_many side by itself as in [Scenario 2](../activerecord-dependent-options/#2-has-many-destroy), an author with one or more books can be successfully destroyed and all its books are also destroyed.
+But when this option is combined with `dependent: :destroy` on the belongs_to side as in [Scenario 7](../activerecord-dependent-options/#7-belongs-to-destroy-has-many-destroy), then the destroy method on an Author with one or more books fails.
+Even stranger, when this option is combined with `dependent: :delete` on the belongs_to side as in [Scenario 12](../activerecord-dependent-options/#12-belongs-to-delete-has-many-destroy), then an Author with a single book can be destroyed, but its before_destroy callback gets invoked after the SQL DELETE statement to remove it.
+And trying to destroy an Author with multiple books fails.

+### Orphans

-Lastly, consider the advice in the Rails Guides, specifically the warning not to use `dependent: :destroy` on the `belongs_to` side of a one-to-many relationship due to possibility of orphan records.
+Consider the advice in the Rails Guides, specifically the warning not to use `dependent: :destroy` on the `belongs_to` side of a one-to-many relationship due to possibility of orphan records.
 We tried this in a few scenarios, starting with [Scenario 6](../activerecord-dependent-options/#6-belongs-to-destroy).
 This case did not result in orphan records but trying to remove a book belonging to an author that had other books failed on a foreign key constraint.
 In this case ActiveRecord prevents orphan records, but will result in more complex code that needs to handle some entities can be removed and some cannot due to how many other entities their parent has.
 Scenarios [7](../activerecord-dependent-options/#7-belongs-to-destroy-has-many-destroy), [8](../activerecord-dependent-options/#8-belongs-to-destroy-has-many-delete-all), [9](../activerecord-dependent-options/#9-belongs-to-destroy-has-many-nullify), and [10](../activerecord-dependent-options/#10-belongs-to-destroy-has-many-restrict-with-exception) are other variations on using `dependent: :destroy` on the `belongs_to` side and all had some problems or possibly unintended consequences.

+### Removal Method

 A final thing to be aware of is when using any of the dependent options to affect related entities: This behaviour only kicks in when invoking the `destroy` or `destroy!` methods on the model instance.
 The `delete` method only invokes direct SQL on the model on which it is called and does not attempt to affect any of its relationships.